infdevv/sophias-lorebary-tools/readme.md

 Utilize the security flaws of Lorebary ig.
 Sophia gotta fix her code bruh

-Actually she wouldn't fix it, claude would cause she vibecoded the whole thing.
-Yes I'm pissed about this cause JAI mods consider this site "safe" and "secure" but not other actually secure apps.
+Actually she wouldn't fix it, Claude would cause she vibecoded the whole thing.
+Yes, its that easy to tell if Claude made it or not, its not rocket science.

 ## Plugins